meeb/django-distill/README.md

 `--force`: Assume 'yes' to all confirmation questions.

-`--debug [true or false]`: Sets `settings.DEBUG` to `True` or `False` when a static site is generated.
+`--debug`: Forces `settings.DEBUG` to `True` when a static site is generated.
 This is reset when the static site generation is complete.
 Defauts to `False`.
-Debug can be enabled for static site generation, so any errors in  your views will be shown in the logs when the site is being generated.
-With debug disabled, if you have any errors, your site will fail to generate with no  indication of the issue.
+Debug can be enabled for static site generation to increase the detail displayed when errors are encountered when generating a static site.
 Debug can affect the behaviour of various Django modules and plugins.

 `--exclude-staticfiles`: Do not copy any static files at all, only render output from Django views.